 Trains are the best way to get from one place to another, but if you prefer to drive, you’ll be pleased to know that Germans drive on the right side of the road!

 Germans are some of the friendliest people in all of Europe and they love it when you try to speak their language.
 Try to learn a few words and you will find Germans quite receptive to your effort.
-Do know thought that most Germans learn English in school and will be happy to speak it if you must.
+Do know though that most Germans learn English in school and will be happy to speak it if you must.

-You can shop in Germany everyday but Sunday so plan your time in Germany carefully so that you don’t miss out on getting those fabulous hand crafted souvenirs!
+You can shop in Germany every day but Sunday so plan your time in Germany carefully so that you don’t miss out on getting those fabulous hand-crafted souvenirs!
 Don’t worry, many tourist attractions and restaurants will be open.

 What Currency does Germany Use?

 The currency in Germany is the Euro.
 Euros are issued in €2, €1, 50c, 20c, 10c, 5c, 2c, and tiny 1c coins.
-Banknotes are issued in €5, €10, €20, €50, €100, €200 and €500 domination.
+Banknotes are issued in €5, €10, €20, €50, €100, €200, and €500 domination.
 While you can pay with a credit card in most places, not all take them.
 Be sure to always carry Euros with you.

 What is traditional German food?

-Spätzle is a type of pasta noodle that is quite simple (eggs, flour, salt and seltzer or beer) and served as a side dish.
+Spätzle is a type of pasta noodle that is quite simple (eggs, flour, salt, and seltzer or beer) and served as a side dish.
 Often it is plain, but it also may be covered in cheese.
 Either way, it is pure comfort food!

 Bratwurst und Sauerkraut mit Süßersenf (Bratwurst with Sauerkraut and Sweet Mustard) is simple enough.
-Germany is known for many different types of sausages, but this is one is a classic.
+Germany is known for many different types of sausages, but this is one that is a classic.
 You will have no trouble finding this dish at just about any restaurant.

 When it comes to desserts, there is no shortage.
 A favorite for just about every chocolate lover is Schwarzwälderkirschkuchen (Black Forest Cake).
 It is essentially a chocolate sponge cake infused with cherry liquor and then layered with whipped cream and cherries.